Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of gauge theory

 The near-symplectic form $\omega$ on $X$ picks out a canonical $c_1(\s)$-chamber, namely those pairs $(g,\mu)$ for which the left hand side of~\eqref{chamber} is negative.
-This is the chamber that pertains to the large $r$ version of Taubes' perturbed Seiberg-Witten equations~\eqref{SW4} over the completion of $(X_0,\omega)$ and subsequently used to state our main Theorem~\ref{thm:SWGr1}.
+This is the chamber that pertains to the large $r$ version of Taubes' perturbed Seiberg--Witten equations~\eqref{SW4} over the completion of $(X_0,\omega)$ and subsequently used to state our main Theorem~\ref{thm:SWGr1}.